colakaist/academic-kickstart2/content/home/positions.md

   # Customize the section spacing.
 Order is top, right, bottom, left.
   #padding = ["200px", "0", "200px", "0"]

+#Our group is seeking talented and motivated students (intern, Master, PhD).
+Please contact us if you are interested.
 +++

-Our group is seeking talented and motivated students (intern, Master, PhD).
-Please contact us if you are interested.
+Currently, we don't have an opening.